morassman/process-palette/README.md

 It also contains an example called `Stream Example` to show the direct stream ability.
 When streaming is enabled the output is written directly to the target without being formatted.

 ### Next Steps
 1. Play with the graphical editor or poke around in the configuration file a bit.
-Just remember to run the `Process Palette: Reload Configuration` command after making changes.
+Just remember to run the `Process Palette: Reload Configuration` command when making changes directly to the `process-palette.json` file.
 2. Read the rest of this document.
 Especially the **Properties** and **Variables** sections for extra flexibility.

 ## Graphical Editor
 The graphical editor makes it easier to edit the configuration files.
-It can be used by choosing `Process Palette: Edit Configuration` from the command palette.
+It can be opened by choosing `Process Palette: Edit Configuration` from the command palette.
 A dialog will pop up from where you can choose to edit either the global configuration or a project specific configuration.
 The following is a screenshot of the graphical editor.

 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/editor.png?raw=true)